zebiriabderrahim/HFT_sys/README.md

 ## Description

-HFTCore is a project that implements a simplified version of an electronic trading ecosystem using modern C++20 techniques.
+HFT_sys is a project that implements a simplified version of an electronic trading ecosystem using modern C++20 techniques.
 It focuses on the most latency-sensitive components to demonstrate low-latency application development in the context of high-frequency trading systems.

 Inspired by and applying knowledge from:
 - "Building Low Latency Applications with C++" by Sourav Ghosh